 When a victim is killed by a criminal act, such as assault, murder, armed robbery, or another type of physical attack, a wrongful death claim can be filed for intentional harm.
 However, a wrongful death case for intentional harm is a civil action rather than a criminal case.
 Penalties if found guilty of wrongful death are typically in the form of financial compensation to the estate, as opposed to a prison sentence or death penalty.

-What Are the Most Common Causes of Wrongful Death in Florida?
+What Are the Most Common Causes of Wrongful Death in West Palm Beach?

 Many different types of preventable accidents and incidents in West Palm Beach, Florida can lead to wrongful death claims.
 Any accident that stems from someone’s negligence, recklessness or intent to harm and causes someone else a fatal injury could give surviving family members and loved one’s grounds to file a wrongful death claim.
 Examples of personal injury accidents that can cause wrongful deaths in Florida to include: